English as a Second Language Teacher - Adults

 2023 OaSIS

-The main goal of ESL instruction is to help newcomers and international students speak English well enough to take part effectively in an English-speaking setting.
+The main goal of ESL instruction is to help newcomers and international students become confident users of English, so they are able to communicate and take part effectively in English-speaking settings.
 ESL programs help learners develop skills in the following areas:

 Beginner-level ESL courses tend to focus on topics that will help newcomers become involved in their communities.
 They also help overseas students develop basic English proficiency.
 Themes might include: